Nawaf-Sager/OS-Assignment1-Starter/REFLECTION.md

 4. How can this be improved?

 This program can be improved by adding more scheduling algorithms like priority scheduling.
-Also, we can improve the output and make it clearer.
+Also we can improve the output and make it clearer.